 A football injury derailed Bruce Jenner’s football career and started a path to a gold medal in the decathlon at the Montreal 1976 Olympic Games.
 Jenner later came out as transgender and changed her name to Caitlyn Jenner.

-Candace Cable participated in nine different Paralympic Games in three sports and was the first U.S. woman to win medals in both the Summer and Winter Paralympic Games.
+Candace Cable participated in nine different Paralympic Games in three sports and was the first U.S. woman to win medals in both the Paralympic Games and Paralympic Winter Games.
 She won eight gold medals and had 84 career first-place marathon finishes.